hyndex/Autopilot/docs/en/ros2/px4_ros2_control_interface.md

   altitude setpoint (set by user) &rarr; height rate setpoint &rarr; pitch angle setpoint and throttle settings.

-Alternatively, you can provide a course and a `height_rate` setpoint:
+The `updateWithHeightRate()` method allows you to set a target `course` and `height_rate` (this is useful if the speed of ascent or descent matters, or needs to be dynamically controlled):

 ```cpp
 const float height_rate = 2.F;